adrianvic/dotfiles/README.md

 <details>
   <summary>Default modifiers</summary>

-- `Mod` is Super by default.
-Shows waybar while pressed.
+- `Mod` is Super by default. ~Shows waybar while pressed~ disabled, you can enable that behaviour by uncommenting some lines in the sway/waybar config.
 - `Menu` is the context menu button, generally only present in full-size keyboards.

 </details>